bitbound/Bitbound.Analyzers/README.md

 ## License

-This project is licensed under the terms in `LICENSE.txt`, which is an MIT license.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.txt) file for details.